Cameron-M-Bailey/Linear-Regression-Data-Analysis-Basquiat/README.md

 ## Preprocessing
-### Remove outliers from features correlated with Hammer Price
+### Remove outliers from features positively correlated with Hammer Price
 ```python3
 #Remove outliers from Area which do not follow general trend of data.
 df.drop(df[df['Area (in)'] > 20000].index,axis=0,inplace=True)